Thunderarea/computational-verification/README.md

 		- trainLabels: A text file containing the labels of the training items.
 Annotation files should be in JSON format: {"id":"","label":"","event":""}.
 	 	- testLabels: A text file containing the labels of the testing items.
 Annotation files should be in JSON format: {"id":"","label":"","event":""}.

-		- *feature_folder:* (optional) Path of the folder where the extracted features are stored.
+		- feature_folder: (optional) Path of the folder where the extracted features are stored.
 Two files are stored into the folder:
-			1. *tweetsFeats.txt:* containing the extracted tweet-based features.
+			1. tweetsFeats.txt: containing the extracted tweet-based features.
 One line per tweet.
-			2. *userFeats.txt:* containing the extracted user-based features.
+			2. userFeats.txt: containing the extracted user-based features.
 One line per tweet.
     		Default value of feature_folder current_directory + /Features/

 		- outputFolder: (optional) Path of the folder where the final evaluation results will be stored.
 Default value: [current_directory + /Run/]

-	Output: <br />
+	Output:
 		1. AverageResults.txt: Average accuracy (ratio of correctly classified samples over total number of test samples) of
 			CL: the selected classifier among CL1 and CL2.
 			CL_ag : the overall accuracy using CL_ag agreement-based retraining model.